 For example, pre-ground coffee can work for brewing methods such as drip or French press, but when used for espresso an inability to adjust grind fineness can result in a range of unsatisfying outcomes.
 If the grind is too coarse (like fine sand) coffee will not tamp properly, and a poorly extracted shot will rush through in less than 25 seconds.
 If the grind is too fine, the machine might even choke, and no shot will be extracted.
 Or it’s possible that a dark and oily shot will be produced, but might take much more than 30 seconds.
 Choking a machine is not good for it, and excessive choking can be potentially damaging to your machine.
 Depending on the kind of coffee used in these situations, you can expect unpleasant flavors ranging from the extreme end of sour to a very bitter taste.

+In summary, it's important to have a burr grinder for espresso.
 At Clive Coffee, we are constantly striving to offer our customers the highest-performing, most cost-effective, most beautiful assortment of grinders available.
-And in some cases we’ve come up with a few gems that offer performance and value above and beyond what we’d normally expect.
+And in some cases, we’ve come up with a few gems that offer performance and value above and beyond what we’d normally expect.
 The key to our team being able to help find the right fit for you at the right time in your coffee journey will be a humble attitude as we explore your expectations and goals.
-Join in the conversation today!